- 600g Pumpkin

-- Halloumi cheese (optional)
+- Halloumi or goats cheese (optional)

 - Chop up the pumpkin, spread out on a baking tray, drizzle a tiny bit of olive oil, and sprinkle some smoked paprika, garlic powder and salt.
 Put in pre-heated oven at 200C for half an hour

 - While it is cooking, heat some oil in a deep saucepan over medium heat and add the onion.
 Cook for a couple of minutes until softened, stirring fequently.

 - Add half the butter and when it melts, add the rice.
 Cook for 2-3 minutes until the rice is well coated and becomes translucent.